Elive/elive-tools/README.md

 Set of handy and useful tools by Elive, for specially use in the Elive project

+**UPDATE**: this repo has a big ton of amazing tools and features, but i have not the time to maintain the readme, sorry for that!

 This is a brief summary of tools and features:

 * audio-configurator